Doctor of Medicine Program

 Developed by Dr. Abbas Vafai while he was working at the University of Illinois College of Medicine Rockford, the recombinant subunit protein vaccine is 90% effective against shingles and decreases the risk of post-herpetic neuralgia.
 The Center for Disease Control recommends Shingrix for adults 50 and over.

-Scientists at the College of Medicine Rockford developed Lfguard™ for prevention of lymphatic filiarsis, the second leading cause of physical disability in the world, in adults and children.
+Scientists at the College of Medicine Rockford developed Lfguard™ for prevention of lymphatic filariasis, the second leading cause of physical disability in the world, in adults and children.
 The vaccine is waiting FDA approval.

 Every April the College of Medicine showcases research conducted on campus by students and faculty as well as by others in the Rockford area.